Whaddon C of E First School Equality Information and Objectives Statement 2020-2021

 Equality Objectives

-As our current make-up is not very diverse, we know we have a duty to ensure our children grow up with compassion and acceptance for all, regardless of difference.
+As our current make-up is largely monocultural (WBR), we know we have a duty to ensure our children grow up with compassion and acceptance for all, regardless of difference.
 We also acknowledge the importance of educating our children so they are informed individuals, capable of making wise choices.
 Therefore our targets are:

-- To give our pupils an understanding of the diversity within societies and how the lives of others can enrich our own, with an awareness of the nature of prejudice towards diversity and how it can be combated.
+1. To give our pupils an understanding of the diversity within the world around them and how the heritage and background of others can enrich their own lives, with an awareness of prejudice towards diversity and how it can be combated.

-- To educate our pupils as global citizens with the strength and confidence to challenge unfairness and injustice wherever it is found.
+2. To educate our pupils as global citizens with the strength and confidence to be courageous advocates and challenge unfairness and injustice, wherever it is found, through the teachings of Jesus and our school vision and values.

 Actions taken this academic year